Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_instructions/GazeElectric/_Gaze Electric Tutorial.md

 ## How To Guide: Creating the `config.php` File

+> [!note] Goal: To build the bridge between the website and the database.

+> [!important] Learning Outcomes:
+> - How to create a PHP Page
+> - PHP syntax fundamentals
+> - PHP code to connect to the database

 Follow these steps to establish the "handshake" between your PHP code and the MariaDB database.

 ### Step 1: Create the File